Corporate governance | From the president to investors

 2. Status of internal systems

-PC DEPOT's General Manager of Comprehensive Management Headquarters is responsible for overseeing internal systems for the elimination of anti-social elements.
+PC DEPOT's Legal Affairs and Compliance Office is responsible for overseeing internal systems for the elimination of anti-social forces.

 Employees confirm their commitment to refusing any contact with anti-social elements in the Compliance Oath that they sign every six months.